 - Some security companies will provide you with free signboards with their guards to put up around your site to further deter criminals

-Overall, the threats that construction and civil engineering sites face are significant due to their risks to life as well as their potential to have major financial impact on the company conducting the construction.
+Overall, the threats that construction and civil engineering sites face are significant due to their risks to life as well as their potential to have major financial impacts on the company conducting the construction.
 By having adequate security measures in place, criminal incidents can be prevented or dealt with immediately and the losses to the construction company can be notably reduced.